BA (Hons) Islamic Studies

-This programme was developed and is delivered and assessed by The Islamic College, awarded by and quality assured by Middlesex University.
+This programme was developed and is delivered and assessed by The Islamic College.

 Course Outline